 I began the stone program in 1969 as an assistant professor of medicine at the University of Chicago stationed at Michael Reese Hospital which was then a 1000 bed teaching hospital affiliated with the university.

-I had no formal training in the kidney stone field but was instead trained in the laboratory of Dr Donald Seldin, University of Texas Southwestern Medical School, Dallas, in the physiology of sodium and water.
-I became interested in stone prevention and founded the kidney stone evaluation laboratory which is still a central feature of our program.
-I have been an NIH funded scientist more or less since 1976 in the kidney stone research area, and continue in research to today.
+After graduation from the University of Chicago School of Medicine, I spent four years as a house officer and chief medical resident at ‘Reese’.
+I then spent two years doing kidney research at the USAF School of Aerospace Medicine in San Antonio Texas, and two more as a fellow in the laboratory of Dr Donald Seldin, University of Texas Southwestern Medical School, Dallas, studying the physiology of sodium and water.
+I became interested in stone prevention after my fellowship, and in 1969 founded the kidney stone evaluation laboratory and began treating kidney stone patients.
+I have been an NIH funded scientist in kidney stone research since 1976 and continue in that research to today.

-In 1995 I founded Litholink Corporation to provide kidney stone laboratory services to physicians in the US who could not otherwise obtain the kind of quality our UC program has always provided.
+In 1995 I founded Litholink Corporation to provide kidney stone laboratory services to US physicians who could not otherwise obtain the kind of quality our UC program has always provided.
 We sold the company to LabCorp in 2006 and it has continued its excellent services as a subsidiary of that corporation to this day.

-I founded this site partly as I founded Litholink and the stone program: to bring to the largest possible constituency the means for managing kidney stones.
+I founded this site, in 2015, for the same reasons I founded Litholink and the stone program itself: To bring to the largest possible constituency the means for managing kidney stones.
 I have made my Google Scholar page public which shows my peer reviewed published work.
-Here is my CV that lists everything else except peer reviewed published work.
+Here is my CV that lists everything else.

 Dr. Elaine M. Worcester